North Bethlehem Action Committee Protecting the future of our neighborhood

 On September 22, 2016, the Planning Commission has scheduled a meeting to discuss Acadia Health Care proposed psychiatric hospital at 1838 Center.
 Your participation is important!

 In June, The Planning Commission approved Mr. Atiyeh’s request to subdivide 2 acres of Bethlehem Memorial Park, adjacent to 1838 Center, potentially giving him 7 acres there.

 1838 Center Street (Center and Dewberry).

-80-bed hospital.
-The application for a 1-story, 80-bed, 29,452 square foot facility (called “Bethlehem Hospital”) was approved at the September 12th meeting of the Planning Commission.
-The type of hospital is unknown.
-However, the approval was subject to many conditions including that the applicant cannot operate a Treatment Center at this location. (see Sept 12 PC approval letter to Atiyeh and referenced Sept 5 City Review letter to Atiyeh).
+In 2013, the Planning Commission approved the site for a hospital, subject to many conditions including that the applicant cannot operate a Treatment Center at this location.
+The hospital that was approved is to be regulated by the PA Department of Health, consistent with definitions in the Zoning Ordinance (see Sept 12 PC approval letter to Atiyeh and reference Sept 5 City Review letter to Atiyeh).

 825 12th Avenue.
 Presumably, Mr. Atiyeh will pursue the development of the approved residential treatment facility at this location during the next five years.

 Atiyeh’s remarks on “Land Development 101”.
 At a May 22nd Easton City Council meeting, Mr. Atiyeh reportedly warned about the City being blackmailed into a deal.
 “I know.
 I do it all the time,” Atiyeh said.
 “I say I’ll put a treatment center or a prison in.
 I do it all the time.”
 Then he reportedly went on to make a threat of his own.